elastic/apm-pipeline-library/docs/INTERNAL_DOCKER_IMAGES.md

 Currently, only the schema of the config is validated.
 Although we use the option `"uniqueItems": true`, it cannot be guaranteed that combinations of `name` and `tag` attributes can occur more than once.
 Which means that multiple jobs may publish the same image.
-Especially when using custom build and push scripts, there is currently mechanism to prevent this behavior.
+Especially when using custom build and push scripts, there is currently no mechanism to prevent this behavior.